ARMmbed/mbed-client-example-6lowpan/README.md

 **Note!**
 If you need a separate driver for Windows OS [download](https://developer.mbed.org/handbook/Windows-serial-configuration) the mbed Windows Serial Port driver.

-**Setting up IP in Linux:**
+**IP setting in Linux:**

 ```
 ifconfig eth0 add fd00:ff1:ce0b:a5e0::1/64
 ```

-#### Dynamic configuration
+### Dynamic Setup Configuration (_Server Side_)

-**Note:** This section applies only if you plan to run the mDS from a network server.
+**Note:** This section applies only if you plan to run the mDS from a network server behind a global IPv6 network.

 Binaries `gateway6LoWPANDynamic.bin` and `gatewayThreadDynamic.bin` will work when mDS is running on the IPv6 network.
 You should use the binary that corresponds your application bootstrap mode and flash it according to the instructions above.

-You do not need to adjust your computer settings because the mbed 6LoWPAN Gateway will receive the IPv6 address from the network.
+You do not need to adjust your computer's IP settings because the mbed 6LoWPAN Gateway will receive the IPv6 address from the network.

-### Client side
+## Client Side Configuration

+For client side configuration, please follow the steps below.
+### Static Setup Configuration (_Client Side_)
 1. Connect the FRDM-K64F development board to the mbed 6LoWPAN shield.
-2. Configure the `mbed-client-example-6lowpan` application to use the IPv6 address of the mDS:
-    * On Windows:
-         * in the computer running the mDS, open the command prompt and type _ipconfig_
-         * section **Ethernet adapter Local Area Connection** field **IPv6 address** contains the IPv6 address
-    * On Mac OS X and Linux:
-         * in a Mac or a Linux machine running the mDS, open the terminal and type _ifconfig_
-         * under the appropriate device (usually `eth0`, `en0`, or something similar), look for the `inet6` address that looks similar to `FD00:FF1:CE0B:A5E1:1068:AF13:9B61:D557`.
-That is your IPv6 address.
+2. Make sure that the `/source/lwm2mclient.cpp` file contains the right IPv6 address for the mDS which is set by default to be  "FD00:FF1:CE0B:A5E0::1".
+Notice that this is the same IP address you just set for your mDS machine in the section `Server Side Configuration`.
-    * copy the IPv6 address to the string `MBED_SERVER_ADDRESS` at line 11 in the file `/source/lwm2mclient.cpp`
+3. The string `MBED_SERVER_ADDRESS` at line 27 in the file `/source/lwm2mclient.cpp` contains this IP address.
-    * the address format is `coap://<IPv6 address>:PORT`.
-For example, if your server's IP address is `FD00:FF1:CE0B:A5E1:1068:AF13:9B61:D557`,  you would enter `coap://FD00:FF1:CE0B:A5E1:1068:AF13:9B61:D557:5683` where `5683` is the port number.
-The  prefix `FD` tells you that it is a Unique local IPv6 address.
+4. The address format is `coap://<IPv6 address>:PORT`, i.e.,  "FD00:FF1:CE0B:A5E0::1:5386"
 3. Configure the `mbed-client-example-6lowpan` application to use an appropriate radio channel based on your hardware.
 (see [Changing Channel](#changing-channel)).
 4. Build the `mbed-client-example-6lowpan` with `yotta` (see [Build instructions](#build-instructions)).
 5. Load the `mbed-client-example-6lowpan` application binary to the FRDM-K64F board (see [Running the example application](#running-the-example-application)).

+### Dynamic Setup Configuration (_Client Side_)

+Dynamic Setup also follows the same steps mentioned above with one exception:

+*  	  The string `MBED_SERVER_ADDRESS` gets the IPv6 address of the remote server machine where the mDS instance is being run.

 **Note:** You may need to open UDP port 5683 in your computer firewall for mDS to communicate with this example application.

-#### Changing Channel
+### Changing Radio Channel

 To configure used radio channel you need to clone `mbed-mesh-api` repository to your work area, modify the source code and create a yotta link to it: